matthi99/learned-filters/README.md

 # Learned filters

 This repository is created for learning non-linear regularizing filters for inverting the Radon transform.
-For more detail about non-linear regularizing filters see:
+If you use this repository please cite:

 ```
-Ebner, A., & Haltmeier, M. (2023).
-When noise and data collide: Using non-linear Filters to save the day in inverse problems. arXiv preprint arXiv:2406.17461 (2024).
+Ebner, A., Schwab, M., & Haltmeier, M. (2025).
+Error Estimates for Weakly Convex Frame-Based Regularization Including Learned Filters.
+SIAM Journal on Imaging Sciences, 18(2), 822-850.
 ```

 # Introduction